ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 ##### Usage
-- Add a record to the example model table and make sure multiple field values are filled in.
+- Add a record to the `type_a_entity` table and make sure multiple field values are filled in.
-  - Add model usage function to top `use App\TypeBEntity;`
+  - Add model usage referencer to top `use App\TypeBEntity;`
   - For the model: Add `type_b_entity_id` to the list fillable function list.
   - Route
   ```php